ibm-cloud-docs/Cloudant/offerings/connecting.md

 To generate service credentials for {{site.data.keyword.cloudant_short_notm}} by using the {{site.data.keyword.cloud_notm}}
 Dashboard, see the [Creating an {{site.data.keyword.cloudant_short_notm}} instance on {{site.data.keyword.cloud_notm}}](/docs/Cloudant?topic=Cloudant-getting-started-with-cloudant) tutorial.
-To generate service credentials from the {{site.data.keyword.cloud_notm}} CLI, see [Creating credentials for your {{site.data.keyword.cloudant_short_notm}}
+To generate service credentials from the {{site.data.keyword.cloud_notm}} CLI, see [Creating an instance with CLI](/docs/Cloudant?topic=Cloudant-creating-an-ibm-cloudant-instance-on-ibm-cloud-by-using-the-ibm-cloud-cli#creating-an-ibm-cloudant-instance-on-ibm-cloud-by-using-the-ibm-cloud-cli).
-service](/docs/Cloudant?topic=Cloudant-creating-an-ibm-cloudant-instance-on-ibm-cloud-by-using-the-ibm-cloud-cli#creating-an-ibm-cloudant-instance-on-ibm-cloud-by-using-the-ibm-cloud-cli).

 The following example shows service credentials for an {{site.data.keyword.cloudant_short_notm}} instance: